 You may not think of Vermont as a hot spot of mid-century modern homes, but Norwich has an entire collection of them.
 Located on Hopson, Pine Tree and Spring Pond Roads, the National Register of Historic Places listed the district in 1991.

 The town lies across the Connecticut River from Dartmouth College, which attracted academics open to mid-century modern design.

-Norwich’s role in mid-century modern style may have started when another German architect, Walter Curt Behrendt, escaped Nazi Germany and came to the Upper Valley, according to the Valley News.
-Dartmouth made him artist in residence, and he built his own home in Norwich in 1945.
+Norwich’s role in mid-century modern style may have started when another German architect, Walter Curt Behrendt, escaped Nazi Germany, according to the Valley News.
+He came to the Upper Valley, and Dartmouth made him artist in residence.
+He built his own home in Norwich in 1945.

 Edgar Hayes Hunter and Margaret King Hunter, students of Gropius, taught at Dartmouth and designed several mid-century modern homes in the area.

-And Keith and Edna Warner get credit for starting the mid-century modern trend in 1951, when they bought a large piece of land and built a house on it.
-They sold off parcels to similarly minded people, many of whom had their home designed by Charles McKirahan of Fort Lauderdale.
+And Keith and Edna Warner get credit for starting the mid-century modern trend in 1951.
+They bought a large piece of land and built a house on it.
+They then sold off parcels to similarly minded people.
+Many had their home designed by Charles McKirahan of Fort Lauderdale.

-Typically they are set back from the roads, with a horizontal orientation, flat roofs and large glass windows looking out on the hills.
+Typically they are generally set back from the roads.
+They also have a horizontal orientation, flat roofs and large glass windows looking out on the hills.

 The Norwich Historical Society has an online exhibit called Mad for Mid-Century Modern.
 You can see it here.